-When we say advantages it is seen that it can be visualised during the early stages of one’s career.
-When one is in search for job, having a specific skill set could help one to land a job.
+When we say advantages it is seen that it can be visualized during the early stages of one’s career.
+When one is in search of a job, having a specific skill set could help one to land a job.
 As jobs are nowadays becoming more specific having that specialized skill set, it helps one to acquire those skills through training or through experience.

 Having a specific skill or being specialized in that work would also bring growth in that division.
 They get chances to move up the ladder and gain more expertise in that specialization.
 Each specialization has its own uniqueness depending on the weightage and the depth of knowledge.